Skip to main content

 Should I buy or lease my work vehicles?

 It depends on how you weigh the federal tax benefit versus NJ compliance simplicity.
-Buying a $65,000 truck gives you a $65,000 federal deduction in Year 1, but only $25,000 in NJ Year 1 with the remaining $40,000 spread over 5 years.
+Buying a $65,000 truck gives you a $65,000 federal deduction in Year 1, but only $35,000 in NJ Year 1 with the remaining $30,000 spread over 5 years.
 Leasing creates uniform deductions at both federal and NJ levels of approximately $10,800-$13,200 annually over a 60-month term, with no depreciation recapture risk and no federal-NJ timing difference.
-For fleet operations with 5+ vehicles used simultaneously, the standard mileage rate (72.5 cents for 2026) is unavailable and you must use the actual expense method regardless.
+For fleet operations with 5+ vehicles used simultaneously, the standard mileage rate (72.5 cents for 2026) is unavailable and you must use the actual expense method regardless, requiring vehicle-by-vehicle tracking of fuel, insurance, repairs, tires, tolls, and depreciation.
 I model both scenarios for every vehicle acquisition.

 What retirement plan is best for a trades business owner?